 Waterskiing on Clinton Lake is a blast and permitted from the Route 54 bridge to the Route 48 bridge.
 Beach fees are $2 per day per person.
 Swimming is allowed in other areas of the lake, but not within 100 yards of bridges, boat ramps or boat docks.

 Mascoutin Campground has a one-mile multi-use limestone trail between the campground and the beach.
-Bicycles are also permitted on the 5.5 miles of hiking trails located north of the beach including the Houseboat Cove Trail, Pond in Woods Trail and the North Loop Trail.
+Bicycles are permitted on the five miles of hiking trails located north of the beach including Houseboat Cove Trail, Pond in Woods Trail and North Loop Trail.
 These trails are not paved and consist of either mowed grass or natural earth surfaces.
-They are easy to moderate in difficulty and follow the shoreline through the woods.
-Other hiking trails within the Mascoutin Campground area include the 2 mile shoreline trail.
-Bicycles are not permitted on the Shoreline Trail because of the numerous stairways and wooden bridges.
+They are easy-to-moderate in difficulty and follow the shoreline through the woods.
+Other hiking trails within the Mascoutin Campground area include the 2-mile Lakeshore Trail.
+Bicycles are not permitted on the Lakeshore Trail because of the numerous stairways and wooden bridges.

-The 9.3-mile North Fork Hiking Trail is primitive and rated as difficult.
-The trail is not surfaced and runs through steep wooded banks, and provides unparalleled views of the lake and opportunities to view wildlife.
+The 9.3-mile North Fork Hiking Trail, off Route 54 north of the power plant entrance, is primitive and rated as difficult.
+The trail is not surfaced and runs through steep wooded banks and provides unparalleled views of the lake and opportunities to view wildlife.
 There are no exits once you enter the trail, so be prepared for 4.2 miles up and 5.1 miles back.
 The trail features a 40-acre restored prairie along the North Fork, but beautiful wildflowers can be seen along both trails.
-A ten mile equestrian/hiking/cross-country ski trail is located on the north side of the lake east of the Parnell Access Area.
-Horse trailer parking is provided at the Parnell Access Area where a wheelchair ramp for mounting horses is available.
-There are no rentals or horse camping facilities at Clinton Lake.
-All equestrian trails are closed to bicycles year round.

 When the temperature drops, don’t huddle inside.
 Come to Clinton Lake.
 Ice fishing, ice skating and snowmobiling are allowed on the lake when the ice is thick enough.
 The North Fork and the coves on Salt Creek are good for ice fishing and skating.
 In the warmer areas of the lake, folks drop their lines from the bank all winter long.
 The hiking and equestrian trails double as cross-country ski trails in the winter and provide a great workout.